 On March 31, 2022, LMATT Series 2024, Inc., a 70% owned subsidiary which the Company consolidates for financial reporting, issued \$10,166,900 in market-indexed private placement notes.
 The notes, titled the Longevity Market Assets Target-Term Series (LMATTS) 2024 notes (the "Series 2024 notes"), are market-indexed instrument designed to provide upside performance exposure of the S&P 500 Index, while limiting downward exposure.
 Upon maturity of the Series 2024 notes in 2024, the principal, plus the return based upon the S&P 500 Index, must be paid.
 The Series 2024 notes have a feature to protect debt holders from market downturns, up to 40%.
 Any subsequent losses below the 40% threshold will reduce the Series 2024 notes on a one-to-one basis.
 As of September 30, 2023, \$9,866,900 of the principal amount remained outstanding.
 The Series 2024 notes are held at fair value, which represents the exit price, or anticipated price to transfer the liability to a third party.
 As of September 30, 2023, the fair value of the Series 2024 notes was \$9,311,800.
 The Series 2024 notes are secured by the assets of the issuing entities, which consisted of cash, S&P 500 options, and life settlement policies totaling \$10,358,535 as of September 30, 2023.
-The note agreements do not restrict the trading of life settlement contracts prior to maturity of the Series 2024 notes, as total assets of the issuing companies are considered as collateral.
-There are also no restrictive covenants associated with the Series 2024 notes with which the entities must comply.
+The note agreements do not restrict the trading of life settlement contracts prior to maturity of the Series 2024 notes with which the entities must comply.

 On September 16, 2022, LMATTS Growth Series 2.2024, Inc., a 100% owned subsidiary which the Company consolidates for financial reporting, issued \$2,333,391 in market-indexed private placement notes.
 The notes, titled the Longevity Market Assets Target-Term Growth Series 2.2024, Inc. notes (the "Series 2.2024 notes"), are market-indexed instruments designed to provide upside performance exposure of the S&P 500 Index, while limiting downward exposure.
 Upon maturity of the Series 2.2024 notes in 2024, the principal, plus the return based upon the S&P 500 Index, must be paid.
 The Series 2.2024 notes have a feature to provide upside performance participation that is capped at 120% of the performance of the S&P 500.
 A separate layer of the Series 2.2024 notes has a feature to protect debt holders from market downturns by up to 20% if the index price experiences a loss during the investment period.
 After the underlying index has decreased in value by more than 20%, the investment will experience all subsequent losses on a one-to-one basis.
 As of September 30, 2023, the entire principal amount remained outstanding.
 The Series 2.2024 notes are held at fair value, which represents the exit price, or anticipated price to transfer the liability to a third party.
-As of September 30, 2023, the fair value of the Series 2.2024 notes was \$3,027,681.
-The Series 2.2024 notes are secured by the assets of the issuing entity, LMATTS Growth Series 2.2024, Inc., which consisted of cash, S&P 500 options, and life settlement policies totaling \$2,983,754 as of September 30, 2023.
-The note agreements do not restrict the trading of life settlement contracts prior to maturity of the Series 2.2024 notes, as total assets of the issuing company are considered as collateral.
+As of September 30, 2023, the fair value of the Series 2.2024 notes are secured by the assets of the issuing entity, LMATTS Growth Series 2.2024, Inc., which consisted of cash, S&P 500 options, and life settlement policies totaling \$2,983,754 as of September 30, 2023.
+The note agreements do not restrict the trading of life settlement policies totaling \$2,9024 notes, as total assets of the issuing company are considered as collateral.
 There are also no restrictive covenants associated with the Series 2.2024 notes with which the entity must comply.